Azure-Samples/Cognitive-Speech-STT-Android/README.md

-# New Cognitive Services Speech SDK
+# September 2018: New Microsoft Cognitive Services Speech SDK available

 We released a new Speech SDK supporting the new Unified Speech Service.
 The new SDK comes with support for Windows, Android, Linux, Javascript and iOS.

 Please check out https://aka.ms/csspeech for documentation, links to the download pages, and the sample repository.

 # Microsoft Speech API: Android Speech-to-Text Client Library and Samples

 This repo contains the Android client library and samples for Speech-to-Text in Microsoft Speech API, an offering within [Microsoft Cognitive Services on Azure](https://azure.microsoft.com/en-us/services/cognitive-services/), formerly known as Project Oxford.